anton-tchekov/unholy-c/README.md

 also prints file, function and line number to make finding bugs easier.

 `RETURN_IF`
-if the called function returns 0 (success): does nothing\
+If the called function returns 0 (success), return_if does nothing.
-if the called function returns a negative status code (error):\
-    returns the return value
+If the called function returns a negative status code (error), return_if returns the return value

 Exceptions in C, yay!